Re-FORC: Adaptive Reward Prediction for Efficient Chain-of-Thought Reasoning: Introduction

 Modern reasoning models can dynamically use inference-time computation to improve answer quality, but determining the optimal amount of inference-time computation for a given query remains an open challenge.
 While an inference pipeline can generate longer reasoning traces, backtrack to explore alternatives, or even delegate computation to specialized models, the large action space makes it difficult to identify the best strategy for any given query.
 This challenge is compounded by the diversity of user requirements.
 Different users have varying tolerance for latency and assign different values to output quality.
 A strategy that works well for a time-sensitive application may be entirely inappropriate for a high-stakes decision where accuracy is paramount.
 How can we adaptively optimize inference-time compute based on both query difficulty and user-specific constraints?

 \hlbox{ The question can be framed more generally as maximizing the net utility of inference:

-where $\mathbb{E}[R^*]$ represents the expected utility of the best answer found during inference-time reasoning,\footnote{We refer to variable-length inference computation as (chain-of-thought) {\em reasoning}.} $T_{\text{total}}$ is the total compute cost incurred, $\lambda$ captures the user's cost sensitivity and the expectation is over the randomness in inference.}
+where $R_{best}$ represents the reward of the best answer found during inference-time reasoning (i.e., variable-length chain-of-thought computation), $T_{\text{total}}$ is the total compute cost incurred, $\lambda$ captures the user's cost sensitivity, and the expectation is over the randomness in inference.}

-While models can be trained for specific trade-offs, dynamically adapting to user constraints at inference time remains largely unexplored.\footnote{As pointed out in \cite{achille2025ai}, there is no canonical choice of $\lambda$ when evaluating $J$, since the value of an agent depends on the user and the environment.
-The example provided therein is of an agent tasked with determining whether a fruit is edible: if an agent takes so long that the fruit has spoiled, providing the correct answer is of no use.
-But if the agent is a botanist tasked with categorizing species for an encyclopedia project, it matters little whether the fruit is edible by the time the correct answer is provided.
-In general, an agent needs to learn to modulate the cost of time depending on the characteristics of the environment and the stated preference of the user.} Our key insight is that current models lack the \textbf{ability to predict the marginal benefit of additional computation} for a given query.
+While models can be trained for specific trade-offs, dynamically adapting to user constraints at inference time remains largely unexplored.
+Crucially, there is no canonical choice of $\lambda$ when evaluating $J$, since the value of an agent depends on the user and the environment \cite{achille2025ai}.
+Consider an agent tasked with determining whether a fruit is edible: if the agent takes so long that the fruit has spoiled, providing the correct answer is of no use.
+But if the agent is a botanist categorizing species for an encyclopedia, it matters little whether the fruit is edible by the time the answer arrives.
+In general, an agent must learn to modulate the cost of time depending on the environment and the user's stated preferences.

+Our key insight is that current models lack the \textbf{ability to predict the marginal benefit of additional computation} for a given query.
 Lacking this, we cannot make informed decisions about \textit{when to continue reasoning, when to backtrack, or when the expected improvement no longer justifies the computational cost.}

-To address this gap, we introduce Re-FORC, the first method for forecasting the reward-versus-compute trade-off both before and during inference in reasoning-based LLMs.
+To address this gap, we introduce Re-FORC, a method for forecasting the reward-versus-compute trade-off both before and during inference in reasoning-based LLMs.
 Given a partial reasoning trace, Re-FORC predicts the distribution of expected rewards from generating additional thinking tokens.
 This capability is achieved through a lightweight adapter fine-tuned on top of existing models, enabling predictions for both the base model and external black-box systems.